Symmetry and Topological Order

-The insufficiencies of the spectra and entropy in determining if TQO is present have counterparts in the topology of graphs and in the Graph Equivalence Problem (GEP) in particular.
+The insufficiencies of the spectra and entropy for assessing if TQO is present have counterparts in graph theory and in the Graph Equivalence Problem in particular.
 The adjacency matrix of a graph has elements $C_{\bi\bj} =1$ if vertices $\bi$ and $\bj$ are linked by an edge and $C_{\bi\bj}=0$ otherwise.
-Vertex relabeling $\bi \to p(\bi)$ leaves a graph invariant but changes the adjacency matrix $C$ according to $C \to C^{\prime} = P^{\dagger} C P$ with $P$ an orthogonal matrix which represents the permutation: $P = \delta_{\bj,p(\bi)}$.
-The GEP is the following \cite{godsil}: ``Given $C$ and $C^{\prime}$, can we decide if both correspond to the same topological graph?"
+Vertex relabeling $\bi \to p(\bi)$ leaves a graph invariant but changes the adjacency matrix $C$ according to $C \to C^{\prime} = P^{\dagger} C P$ with $P$ representing the permutation: $P = \delta_{\bj,p(\bi)}$.
+The Graph Equivalence Problem is the following \cite{godsil}: ``Given $C$ and $C^{\prime}$, can we decide if both correspond to the same topological graph?"
 The spectra of $C$ and $C^{\prime}$ are insufficient criteria.
 Entropic measures \cite{godsil} are useful but also do not suffice.